-The best running lights should be an essential part of your running gear.
+A great running light should be an essential part of your running gear.
 They make you visible to motorists and also help light the way before you, making sure you don’t encounter obstacles you can’t see.

 They contribute immensely to safety on the road, and if you’re planning on running in low light conditions it’s an important tool to have.

-Our first choice is the Petzl SWIFT RL, which is powered by a 2350 mAh battery that can be recharged, and has a beam distance of 360 feet for optimal illumination.
+Our first choice is the Petzl SWIFT RL, which is powered by a 2350 mAh rechargeable battery, and has a beam distance of 360 feet for optimal illumination.

 But keep reading to see our other top choices, especially if you want to use something other than a headlamp.